How Do Guarantor Loans Work?

 - Protecting the guarantor: If you cannot pay your loan then how can you protect your guarantor from having to pay your loan and possibly losing their home?
-Did you know that you can reduce the risk to the guarantor by obtaining insurance?
+You can reduce the risk to the guarantor by obtaining insurance.

-If you don’t set up your mortgage in the right way then you may be putting your parents at a higher risk, or you may not be able to remove the guarantee as quickly as you would like.
+If you don’t set up your mortgage in the right way, you may be putting your parents at a higher risk, or you may not be able to remove the guarantee as quickly as you would like.